VenkyHM/Blue-green-Deployment_skill-test2-reattempt/README.md

-# Note : Assignemnt not started yest , Will finish the task after sometimes please.... allow me 2 days of time.
+# Note : Assignment not started yest , Will finish the task after sometimes please.... allow me 2 days of time.
 Please do not grade this.

 # Blue-Green Deployment Project